rancher/docs/content/k3s/latest/en/advanced/_index.md

 - [Starting the server with the installation script](#starting-the-server-with-the-installation-script)
 - [Additional preparation for Alpine Linux setup](#additional-preparation-for-alpine-linux-setup)
 - [Running K3d (K3s in Docker) and docker-compose](#running-k3d-k3s-in-docker-and-docker-compose)

+# Using Helm 3

+K3s release _v1.17.0+k3s.1_ added support for Helm 3.
+You can access the Helm 3 documentation [here](https://helm.sh/docs/intro/quickstart/).
+Note that Helm 3 no longer requires tiller and the helm init command.
+Refer to the official documentation for details.

+K3s does not require any special configuration to start using Helm 3.
+Just be sure you have properly set your KUBECONFIG for Helm to work properly.

+### Upgrading

+If you were using Helm v2 in previous versions of K3s, you may upgrade to v1.17.0+k3s.1 or newer and Helm 2 will still function.
+If you wish to migrate to Helm 3, [this](https://helm.sh/blog/migrate-from-helm-v2-to-helm-v3/) blog post by Helm explains how to use a plugin to successfully migrate.
+Refer to the official Helm 3 documentation [here](https://helm.sh/docs/) for more information.
+K3s will handle either Helm v2 or Helm v3 as of v1.17.0+k3s.1.
+Just be sure you have properly set your KUBECONFIG for Helm to work properly.

 # Auto-Deploying Manifests